Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 CurrentHome
 ```

-Custom entries using these IDs in `TsCore/WarpProviders` are not treated as custom providers.
+Do not use these IDs for custom Warp Providers.

-Use a different ID for your own Warp Providers.
+Custom entries using these IDs are not treated as replacements for T's Core's built-in providers.

 ---